 YOKOHAMA, JAPAN (7 May 2017) — The Asian Development Bank (ADB) will invest $1.5 million to assist Fiji’s Presidency of the 23rd Conference of the Parties (COP 23) to the United Nations Framework Convention on Climate Change (UNFCCC) and join the Government of Fiji’s COP 23 Advisory Panel.

-“ADB’s support for Fiji’s Presidency of COP 23 comes as ADB is doubling the total financing we provide for climate change to $6 billion by 2020,” said Stephen Groff, ADB’s Vice President for East Asia, South East Asia, and the Pacific.
+“ADB’s support for Fiji’s Presidency of COP 23 comes as ADB is doubling the total financing we provide for climate change to $6 billion by 2020,” said Stephen Groff, ADB Vice-President for East Asia, Southeast Asia, and the Pacific.
 “ADB was also very pleased to have assisted Fiji in mobilizing $31 million in grant financing from the Green Climate Fund (GCF) to improve water supply in Suva.
 This was among the very first round of proposals agreed by GCF.”

 The ADB contribution was warmly welcomed by Aiyaz Sayed-Khaiyum, Attorney General, Minister for Economy, and Minister for Climate Change.
 “As our Honorable Prime Minister and incoming COP 23 President, Frank Bainimarama, has highlighted, COP 23 will be critical to keep up the momentum for decisive action to reduce carbon emissions and arrest the current state of global warming.
 Fiji is pleased to extend an invitation to the ADB President to join the Advisory Panel for COP 23, and appreciates ADB’s valuable technical advice,” he said.